BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_a_Transaction_with_Data.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-The basic `bitcoin-cli` interface for sending raw transactions has a few additional features, which begin to veer away from the idea of  instantly sending out funds.
-One of those is the ability to send up to 80 bytes of data to the blockchain using an OP_RETURN code.
+The third way to vary how you send a basic transaction is to use the transaction to send data instead of funds (or really, inaddition to funds).
+This gives you the ability to embed information in the blockchain.

 ## Create Your Data